CoolTech Challenge and Showcase

 - All participants have the opportunity to display and present their project through RITE’s CoolTech Challenge Showcase.

-- Students cultivate their tech creativity and design skills.
+- Students cultivate their tech creativity, design and entrepreneurial skills.

 - Students hone important “soft skills” like teamwork, communication, and collaboration.